How Factoring Works

 You begin by filling out a simple client profile, which we

-will provide you.
-Please click here
+provide you.
+Please click here for profile.
+This profile

 will cover basics such as your company's name and